pivotal/blog/content/post/pair-programming-in-a-distributed-team.md

 Colocated retros are typically done on a whiteboard.
 We use [Trello](https://trello.com/) for our retros.
 In Trello, you are able to create teams and, within the team, create boards.
 Team members can then use the web client or the mobile app to write on the retro board.
 Trello also allows us to easily keep a history of all our retros, which is good for reference.

 {{< figure src="/images/distributed_pairing/sample-retro.png" class="center" >}}

+## Additional notes

+All the tooling mentioned above can only help your team be effective at remote pairing.
+Below are some processes we have learned can make your remote pairing experience even better:

+* Respect each other's timezones - This means if it one team member's lunchtime, they take their lunch.
+If it is 6pm where you currently are, you are done for the day.
+This makes remote pairing both enjoyable and sustainable

+* Always cross-pair between offices/locations - We currently have 2 members in Toronto and 2 members in SF and we always set up our pairs so that one person from Toronto is always pairing with a member from SF during the core work hours.
+Doing this allows us to accomplish a few things:
+  * No one ever feels left out since everyone is always cross-office pairing
+  * Since all the pairs are cross-office pairing, everyone is always involved in group conversations
+  * Cross-office pairing ensures everyone can share and gain context
+  * Our headsets are always hooked up to our workstations.
+Useful tools like TeamSpeak allows us to have group conversations easily

+* Leave context in the Pivotal Tracker story - We use Pivotal Tracker for story tracking but this can be accomplished using any issue tracking system.
+Leaving context in the Tracker story allows team members in different timezones to pick up the story.
+It is always better to over communicate.

+* Takes breaks - Play a remote game online for 5 minutes as opposed to a ping-pong game. _Talk_ to your pair and get to know them.
+Getting to know your team member at a personal level makes pairing with them that much more enjoyable.

 ## Summary